AviatrixSystems/Docs/HowTos/gateway.rst

 This route policy enables you to selectively exclude some VPC CIDRs from being advertised to on-prem.

 One use case is if you have Spoke VPCs that have multiple CIDR blocks, among which some of them are overlapping.
-If you attach these Spoke VPCs, Aviatrix Controller will reject as there are overlapping CIDRs.
+If you attach these Spoke VPCs, the Aviatrix Controller will reject them as there are overlapping CIDRs.
 By excluding the overlapping CIDRs, you will be able to attach the Spoke VPCs.

 When this policy is applied to an Aviatrix Transit Gateway, the list is an "Exclude list" meaning the CIDRs in the input fields will be exclude.